How to Let Go of Fear and Start Trusting the Process

 - Remember fear will arise and dissipate again and again.

 Fear happens.
 We are human.
 The emotions that arise naturally are a product of our chemical brain makeup.
 But, what can change is how we react to those emotions.
 When you get fearful of where something is heading, remember that those anxieties are just a fabrication of your thoughts.
 Instead, think about what you can be thankful for presently, and those fearful thoughts will subside.

-Obviously we all need a plan.
+Obviously, we all need a plan.
 A process wouldn’t even begin if there was no plan to make the process happen.
 But, when we’re faced with situations you didn’t think would happen, you need to make sure that you react in a proper way.
 Let’s take working out for example.
 You have this great plan to get into shape.
-Maybe you go to the gym 5 days a week, eat healthy, and see adequate results.
+Maybe you go to the gym 5 days a week, eat healthily, and see adequate results.
 But, you begin to feel a pain in your hamstring.
 You either ignore the pain and stick to your plan (and most likely hurt yourself worse) or understand that the process requires flexibility and let your leg heal.
-That doesn’t mean your plan needs to go completely out the window, it just need a little detour.
+That doesn’t mean your plan needs to go completely out the window, it just needs a little detour.